123callumb/case-studies-basic-implementation/README.md

 - This is now a public repo as It is no longer any use to me :)

 # case-studies-basic-implementation
-Case studies implementation based on the designs done in task 1.
+Basic purchase order stock system, built with .net core 5.0.

-The application runs on .net core 5.0.
 To run and test the application you will need to have it installed.

 You will need some form of MySQL databse running.